-7. "Ordoliberalism" is the key word for the German understanding of the Social Market Economy.
+- (1) The apparent success in reconstructing a devastated economy and society after World War II and again under completely different circumstances after the German reunification in 1990.
+Revitalizing the economically and ecologically heavily damaged East German region was a daunting task. - (2) I think the German reputation for pensiveness is also well-deserved in the field of studies on the Social Market Economy.
+Walter Eucken, Alfred Müller-Armack, Ludwig Erhard and the "Freiburg School of Ordoliberalism" are household names not only in our lecture halls, but in our parliamentary debates, in our party system and in our daily newspapers.
+The theoretical heritage of ordoliberalism is cherished, and that means: it is being fought over in practical politics almost all the time. - 9.
+"Ordoliberalism" is the key word for the German understanding of the Social Market Economy.
 It unites the Latin words meaning "well-ruled order" and "strive for freedom".
-The name is program: Ordoliberalism addresses the question of how best to balance state and society, public policy and private enterprise, power of the state and freedom of the individual, general welfare and exclusive profit seeking.
+The name therefore speaks for itself: Ordoliberalism addresses the question of how best to balance state and society, public policy and private enterprise, power of the state and freedom of the individual, general welfare and exclusive profit seeking.
 And ordoliberalism answers: The state must regulate the forms of the economical process, it must set the rules for competition and guarantee compliance and the state must provide public goods but should refrain from micro-managing the citizen's affairs.
-In other words: If one compares the economy to a ballgame, then the state must set its rules including incentives and disincentives and act as a referee, but it is mainly the citizens who shall play - and make - the game.
+In other words: If one compares the economy to a ballgame, then the state must set its rules including incentives and disincentives and act as a referee, but it is mainly the citizens who shall play and make the game.